ossf/wg-best-practices-os-developers/README.md

 ## Quick Start

 ### Areas that need contributions

-- Any topics related to helping developers more easily make more secure software or consumers to better understand the security qualities of the software they wish to ingest.
+- Any topics related to helping developers more easily make more secure software or consumers to better understand the security qualities of the software they wish to ingest

 ### Where to file issues

 - Issues can be reviewed and filed [here](https://github.com/ossf/wg-best-practices-os-developers/issues)

 ## Meeting times